bytebase/bytebase.com-old/content/changelog/bytebase-1-4-0.md

 title: Bytebase 1.4.0
 author: Mila
 published_at: 2022/9/15 17:20
-description: "- AWS S3 is now supported as a backup storage backend for MySQL. - Added a new onboarding guide. - Introduced `--external-url` and removed `--host` in the startup option."
+description: "- AWS S3 is now supported as a backup storage backend. - Added a new onboarding guide. - Introduced `--external-url` and removed `--host` in the startup option."
 ---

 ## 🚀 New Features